@arkade-os/sdk Documentation - v0.4.21

 const delegateAt = new Date(Date.now() + 12 * 60 * 60 * 1000) // 12 hours from now

-await wallet.delegatorManager.delegate(vtxos, myAddress, delegateAt)
+await delegatorManager.delegate(vtxos, arkadeAddress, delegateAt)

-import { ServiceWorkerWallet, SingleKey } from '@arkade-os/sdk'
+import { ServiceWorkerWallet, MnemonicIdentity } from '@arkade-os/sdk'

 const wallet = await ServiceWorkerWallet.setup({